-Abstract: Since the mid-1990s, the number of listed firms in the U.S. has halved, and their public disclosure has become opaquer.
+Abstract: Since the mid-1990s, the number of listed firms in the U.S. has halved, , and their performance has become increasingly difficult to predict.
 To explain these trends, we develop a general equilibrium model where the choices of going public or private and the transparency of voluntary disclosure are characterized analytically.
-In the equilibrium, the stock market with directed search and the private equity market with random search co-exist.
+In the equilibrium, dispersion in transparency, funding, and public or private status arises endogenously.
 According to the estimation, stricter disclosure regulation and increased intangible capital share are the key drivers of the observed patterns.
 Lastly, we characterize a policymaker’s trade-off between welfare and productivity and analyze the optimal policy.

 Presentations: EEA-ESEM 2023, Barcelona School of Economics Summer Forum*, Society of Economics of the Household (SEHO)*; Society of Labor Economists (SOLE)* (2023); Midwest Macro Fall* (2022).